Transatlantic Studies in Merida, Mexico

 Mérida is the capital of the Yucátan state and has a population of around one million.
 The area is rich in history of the indigenous Mayan people and filled with colonial architecture.
 It’s also a modern city with several universities and important museums.
 During January, Mérida will be celebrating the anniversary of the city (founded in 1542) and there will be many performances, including dance, music, and theater.
 Outside of Mérida there are Mayan architectural sites, Spanish haciendas, biodiverse natural reserves, and cenote swimming holes.

+Students will enroll in one course and earn 3 credits.
 Students who have not yet taken SPAN 346 will enroll in SPAN 346: Transatlantic Hispanic Cultures (3 credits).
-This course is a requirement for both the Spanish major and minor.
 Those students who have already taken SPAN 346 will enroll in SPAN 442: Special Topics in Latin American Literature & Cultures: Transatlantic Studies in Mérida, Mexico.
+Both courses meet a requirement for the Spanish major and minor.
 All students will have two class sessions prior to their departure for Mérida and one after returning.
 In addition, students enrolling in SPAN 442 will do additional literary readings and analytical activities related to Mexico.

 CIEE will match students with a homestay family.
-There will be two or three students per homestay in individual rooms.
-The homestay will include breakfast and dinner as well as internet access.
+There will be one or two students per homestay in individual rooms.
+The homestay will include two meals per day as well as internet access.

 SAGE is dedicated to creating international engagement opportunities that meet the needs of all our students and providing resources to support you through the process of studying abroad.
 Study abroad is achievable for students of all identities including our BIPOC and LGBTQIA+ students, students with disabilities, and students with religious/non-religious viewpoints.
 Before selecting a program, consider how your identities may impact your experience abroad in unique ways and talk with your Program Coordinator about any program-specific concerns.
 Students with documented disabilities should discuss any accommodation needs with their Program Coordinator early in the planning process.